HASHIJK/Analyzing-NYSE-Data-Project/README.md

 **Project Description** <br/>
 This is a final project of the Introduction to data Course, which is one of the Business Analytics' Courses.
-In this project, you must to prepare and analyze the data, and sharing the findings as a presentation that explaining the most important insights.
-I spend 5 almost 5 days in this project, it was useful and challenging. <br/>
+In this project, you must prepare and analyze the data, and sharing the findings as a presentation that explaining the most important insights.
+I spent almost 5 days on this project, it was useful and challenging. <br/>
 <br/>
 **Getting Dataset** <br/>
 You can get the entire dataset via Kaggle platform.
 In this project I used the fundamentals.csv file as a smaller subset of the data. <br/>